ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 Let's talk about `DataLoader`.
 As we already touched on how `DataLoader` is now more flexible with pagination, what's underneath is the new state that can be associated with `DataLoader`.
 Since `DataLoader` can be accessed from multiple threads concurrently and also be dispatched at multiple points during execution, you have unreliable state that can be used when it's available but should not cause the `DataLoader` to fail.
 However, you can also have state that is used to branch a `DataLoader`, where the state is guaranteed within that branch.

 Let me give you some examples.
 In the following example, we are fetching brands for ID 1 and 2.
 We also provide some state when we ask for brand 2.
-The state is guaranteed to be there when I fetch the second brand, but it could be there for the first brand—this all depends on the dispatcher.
+The state is guaranteed to be there when I fetch the second brand, but it could be there for the first brand — this all depends on the dispatcher in this case.

 ```csharp
 var task1 = brandById.LoadAsync(1);